 Buprenorphine affects the same opioid receptors as hydrocodone, but with a greatly reduced effect.
 Because of this, medications that contain the substance are called partial opioid agonists.

-The way that buprenorphine works is by tricking the body into thinking that it is still getting a constant supply of opiates.
+The way that buprenorphine works is by tricking the body into thinking that it is still getting a constant supply of opioids.
 This doesn’t mean that a person can get high from taking a large dose of the substance, though.
 One of the best features of buprenorphine is that its effects can only reach a certain limit in the body.

 Naloxone